 Figure 1.
 A. Endoscopic appearance of the foreign body in the rectum.
 B. The foreign body extracted from the rectum.

-In conclusion, patients should be informed about all of the procedures that are planned with therapeutic intent, such as obtaining vascular access,
+In conclusion, patients should be informed about all of the procedures that are planned with therapeutic intent, such as obtaining vascular access, intravenous/intramuscular injection(s), rectal drug administration and procedures must be applied carefully by qualified staff.

 REFERENCES